eschalnajmi/JACK-Compiler/README.md

 ```
 ## Acknowledgments

-This code was written using test script code by [Dr Mohammad Ammar Alsalka](https://eps.leeds.ac.uk/computing/staff/635/dr-mohammad-ammar-alsalka) which has been removed in the main branch.
+This code was written using test script code by [Dr. Mohammad Ammar Alsalka](https://eps.leeds.ac.uk/computing/staff/635/dr-mohammad-ammar-alsalka) which has been removed in the main branch.
 Parser.h and Lexer.h were also provided by him.